Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Introduction

 \section{Introduction}

-Since Becker's seminal work in the 1960's, economists and sociologists have been intensely studying the conflict between family and labor market obligations \citep{becker2009treatise}.
-In more recent years, researchers have turned their attention to the effectiveness of so-called ``family-friendly" workplaces and legislation in reducing this conflict. \cite{olivetti2017economic} suggest that policies making it easier to be a working mother may be more effective than policies extending parental leave rights in improving female labor market outcomes.
-While the United States lags far behind other developed nations in terms of parental leave and part-time work entitlement legislation \citep{blau2013female, olivetti2016evolution}, there are other ways in which current policy has potentially impacted the family-friendliness of workplaces.
+For decades, economists have studied the challenges that arise from balancing family life with labor market participation \citep{becker2009treatise}, leading to a focus on the effectiveness of ``family-friendly" workplace policies and legislation.
+Although the United States lags significantly behind other developed nations in its parental leave and part-time work entitlements \citep{blau2013female, olivetti2016evolution}, there are other areas of policy, such as laws targeting working mothers, that could influence the family-friendliness of workplaces and improve women's labor force participation \citep{olivetti2017economic}.
 One such policy is state legislation requiring a workplace to provide breastfeeding\footnote{In this paper, I use ``workplace breastfeeding" to mean any act of expressing breast milk while at the place of employment, whether that be physical breastfeeding of the child on the premises or pumping of milk for storage and later use.} amenities.
-This paper therefore mainly studies the effect of legislation requiring workplace breastfeeding amenities on female labor force participation - the requirement of such amenities represents an exogenous shock which increases the family-friendliness of a firm.
+This paper primarily investigates the effect of these breastfeeding laws on female labor force participation.